 Where must you be perfect?

-What’s the visible part of your business where you can’t afford mistakes?
+What’s the visible part of your business where you cannot afford mistakes?

 For the landscaper I mentioned, those bushes must make it through their first year and still look great.